-The trail abruptly turns right at a bench (which, with some strategically-planted ferns, hides the remnants of the old James Irvine Trail).
-The trail then starts climbing.
-Through the first two or three switchbacks there's an impressive view of the big trees just below the trail.
-After that, the trail climbs into a small glen and enters much less-impressive redwood uplands.
-Much of the West Ridge Trail is in fact kind of dull for an old-growth trail; most of the redwoods aren’t that big, they’re all the same drab color, and the woods lack the rich lushness found elsewhere in the park.
+The trail abruptly turns right at a bench (which, with the help of some strategically-planted ferns, hides the remnants of the old James Irvine Trail) and starts climbing.
+The first two or three switchbacks offer an impressive view of the big trees below.
+The trail then climbs into a small glen and enters unusually dense but much less-impressive redwood uplands.
+The first half of the West Ridge Trail is in fact kind of dull for an old-growth trail; most of the redwoods aren’t that big, they’re all the same drab color, and the woods lack the rich lushness found elsewhere in the park.

 Turn right at Zig Zag Trail #1, which immediately starts descending.
-About halfway down to the valley floor, the scenery improves markedly and the really good part of the hike begins.
+About halfway down to the valley floor, the trail reaches a small flat with an especially scenic collection of big redwoods.
+A creek burbles through the little glen below.
+From this point on, the scenery improves markedly and the really good part of the hike begins.
 Not only is the forest more open with more really big trees, but the trees have more interesting colors and textures.

-The Prairie Creek Trail alternately dives into stately redwood groves and emerges into open areas.
+The Karl Knapp Trail alternately dives into stately redwood groves and emerges into open areas.
 The most dramatically lush groves seem to be on the east side of the creek, with one magnificent grove just after the trail first crosses the creek and a larger, equally sublime grove just before the second crossing.
 Between the two groves the trail passes under streamside maples and through open areas covered with a thick, chaparral-like tangle of ferns, blackberries, and small shrublike maples.
 When the maples lose their leaves in the winter, it becomes apparent that you’re standing in a deep canyon of foliage, with solid walls of redwoods rising high above you on either side of the creek — an especially dramatic sight on a foggy or drizzly day.

 Due to a trail re-route, the final stretch of trail on the west side of the creek is further from the creek and more under the dark canopy of the redwoods, with no maples.
 There are, however, some pretty impressive redwoods here, and the change in scenery makes a nice end to the hike.